| Round 29: Featuring Charlie Allen's Charger, Junior Brogdon’s

 SoCal races and match races.
 Roger Wolford left to drive the “Mako Shark

 Corvette, leaving Lenarth to drive for himself.
+Ed could

 hang with the best California had to offer at that time.
 According to the